Mine Safety Training Repository

 Marker is in Man, West Virginia, in Logan County.
 Marker is on Main Street (County Route 16) just north of Ball Park Street, on the right when traveling north.
 Marker is in this post office area: Man WV 25635

-Photographed By Forest McDermott
+Photographed by Forest McDermott

-Source: Historic Marker Database
+Source: The Historical Marker Database External Link

 MSHA's 50th Anniversary Memorial